mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

 Smart rollup node
 =================

+:doc:`../active/smart_rollups` come with two executable programs: the Mavkit rollup node and the Mavkit rollup client.

-This page describes the Octez rollup node, the main executable supporting :doc:`../active/smart_rollups`.
+This page describes the rollup node, but also uses the rollup client when needed to interact with the rollup node.

-The Octez rollup node is used by a rollup operator to deploy a rollup.
+The Mavkit rollup node is used by a rollup operator to deploy a rollup.
 The rollup node is responsible for making the rollup progress by publishing commitments and by playing refutation games.

-Just like the Octez node, the Octez rollup node provides an :doc:`RPC interface<../api/openapi>`.
-The services of this interface can be called directly with HTTP requests.
+Just like the Mavkit node, the Mavkit rollup node provides an :doc:`RPC interface<../api/openapi>`.
+The services of this interface can be called directly with HTTP requests or indirectly using the Mavkit rollup client.

 We first cover the operation of the rollup node and the corresponding workflow, using some predefined rollup logic (called kernel), and then we explain how the